-When a schedule is created in the UI, the host application sends the job to schedulers starting with the first and moving down the list ("round-robin" style).
-The queried scheduler stores the schedule xml in a local working directory.
-This acts as a repository for the scheduler's unique set of jobs.
+When a Schedule is created in the Web Application, the host application sends the job to Scheduler Services starting with the first and moving through the list ("round-robin" style).
+The queried Scheduler Service stores the Schedule XML in a local working directory.
+This acts as a repository for the Scheduler Service's unique set of jobs.

-From this point, each scheduler acts independently.
+From this point, each Scheduler Service works independently.
 The host application has no idea what happens to schedules after they are sent out successfully.
-Likewise, the schedulers have no more communication with the host application with regard to report execution.
+Likewise, the Scheduler Services have no more communication with the host application with regard to report execution.

-Note: You can view and edit schedules from the UI using the schedule manager, but this is essentially a combined front-end for the schedulers' existing files.
-If a scheduler is offline you will simply not see its schedules in the list (there will be a warning message).
-The schedule manager has no impact on the host application.
+Schedules can be viewed and edited from the Web Application using the Schedule Manager, but this is essentially a combined front-end for the Scheduler Service's existing files.
+If a Scheduler Service is offline, its schedules do not appear in the list (there will be a warning message).
+The Schedule Manager has no impact on the host application.

-Schedulers periodically scan their repository for job execute times.
-If a job is ready and the current time is equal to or past the execute time, the scheduler knows to run the job.
-The scheduler will perform its duty and then alter the schedule xml to indicate success or failure and the next execute time.
+Scheduler Services periodically scan their repository for job execute times.
+If a job is ready and the current time is equal to or past the execute time, the Scheduler Service knows to run the job.
+The Scheduler Service will perform its duty and then alter the schedule XML file to indicate success or failure and the next execute time.

 This default behavior may be adequate for most cases, but there can be issues.
 In particular, the Scheduler Queue sets out to solve the following two issues that can arise in default configurations: Load Balancing and Unexpected Outages.

 How the Queue Works

-The Scheduler Queue is a custom .NET or Web Service library which aims to handle scheduling in a much more robust manner.
+The Scheduler Queue is a custom .NET or Web Service library which aims to handle scheduling in a more robust manner.
 It's important to note that the queue is entirely customizable.
 You are only required to implement the applicable methods; how you do so is up to you.
-The following section will describe a typical setup which can improve load balancing and help resolve some common issues with multiple schedulers.
+The following section will describe a typical setup which can improve load balancing and help resolve some common issues with multiple Scheduler Services.
 Later on, we provide a pre-built example that can be used as-is with minimal modifications or altered as you see fit.